AI Tools for Teachers: An Independent Comparison [2026]Teacher using multiple AI-powered educational tools for lesson planning and assessment

 Diffit Differentiation Adapts any text to multiple reading levels.
 Generates tiered activities from a topic or source.
 Free tier (generous) / Pro from $10/mo

-SchoolAI AI tutoring spaces Create guided AI learning spaces for pupils with teacher-set guardrails and monitoring.
+SchoolAI AI tutoring spaces Create guided AI learning spaces for learners with teacher-set guardrails and monitoring.
 Free tier / Pro from $5/mo per teacher

 Century Tech Adaptive learning AI selects questions based on prior answers.
 Maths, English, science.
 Diagnostic reports.
 School subscription (annual)